What is soil health?

 Soil health can be defined as “the continued capacity of soil to function as a vital living system”.
 But what does that really mean?
 A healthy soil is one where there are no restrictions to the soil functioning at maximum capacity.
 We can test a soil sample for a variety of chemical, physical, and biological parameters, and determine how “healthy” the soil is by comparing it to other soils with similar inherent characteristics.
 Just as we wouldn’t compare the athleticism of a champion gymnast to the athleticism of a star basketball player, we shouldn’t compare the health of a shallow sandy soil from eastern Oregon to a deep silt loam from the Willamette Valley.
 The OSU Soil Health Lab is dedicated to providing you with the information about your soil that you need to make positive management decisions for the long-term health and productivity of your soil.

 Soil organic matter is the carbon-based material in soil that is derived from dead and decomposing plant, fungal, and microbial matter.
 Organic matter in soil is important because it can help stabilize aggregates, hold water, and cycle nutrients.
+We can measure organic matter via dry combustion (preferred method) or using the Loss-On-Ignition (LOI) procedure.

 A portion of the total organic matter in the soil is readily available to be consumed by microbes.
 This “active” carbon is measured in the lab by determining how much C is oxidized by a potassium permanganate solution.
 Active C tends to respond to management changes sooner than many other indicators.